25 Jul Two Wolves in the Heart

 “All sentient beings developed through natural selection in such a way that pleasant sensations serve as their guide, and especially the pleasure derived from sociability and from loving our families.“

-I heard a story once about a Native American elder who was asked how she had become so wise, so happy, and so respected.
+I once heard a teaching story in which an elder, a grandmother, was asked how she had become so wise, so happy, and so respected.
 She answered: “In my heart, there are two wolves: a wolf of love and a wolf of hate.
 It all depends on which one I feed each day.”

 This story always gives me a little shiver.
 It’s both humbling and hopeful.
 First, the wolf of love is very popular, but who among us does not also harbor a wolf of hate?
 We can hear its snarling both far away in distant wars and close to home in our own anger and aggression, even toward people we love.
 Second, the story suggests that we each have the ability—grounded in daily actions—to encourage and strengthen empathy, compassion, and kindness while also restraining and reducing ill will, disdain, and aggression.